Smith42/astroPT/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-5-orange.svg?style=flat-square)](#contributors-)
 </div>

-# astroPT: a Large Observation Model for astronomy 🔭
+# AstroPT: a Large Observation (foundation) Model for astronomy 🔭

 Welcome to our simple repository for training astronomical large observation models.
-This repository began its life as Andrej Karpathy's [nanoGPT](https://github.com/karpathy/nanoGPT), and has been altered so that it is usable for imagery data.
+This repository began its life as Andrej Karpathy's [nanoGPT](https://github.com/karpathy/nanoGPT), and has been altered so that it is usable for astronomical observation data.
 Within `train.py` you will find a ~300-line boilerplate training loop and within `model.py` you will find a ~300-line GPT model definition with an MLP tokeniser and a regressive loss.

 Check out the [UniverseTBD](https://universetbd.org/) Discord for updates:
 [https://discord.gg/MNEVegvfJq](https://discord.gg/MNEVegvfJq)

+# I just want to run it! 🗣️

+Okay I hear you!
+First you need to install the model:

-## install
+## Install

 You can install via pip from PyPI:
 ```bash